Updated: Feb 19

 Whether they dyed their hair or not is not the point.
 These are natural hair colors.
 They are a part of the brunette color scheme, and the Western color scheme, as they have dark hair colors and brown eyes, too.
 Why are you excluding them?

 Funny how it is.
 These other women are allowed to get validation for their beauty, and to be included in the demographic.
 But brunettes are put down for their brown hair/eyes and literally asked why they want to share in that solidarity if they post about brunette beauty?
-People want to accuse us of wanting to prove that we belong to something?
-But aren't they doing the same thing?
-Aren't they trying to get outside validation from others?
-Of course.
+People want to accuse us of wanting to prove that we belong to something while they exclude us?

 These women love the attention they are getting.
 Who wouldn't?
 They love being elevated above everyone else.
 But I guarantee you, if it were these same women who were put down, undervalued and/or excluded for their hair or eye colors, they would be the ones complaining.